rustyeddy/rustyeddy.com/content/software/goals-and-victories.md

 ---
-title: Objective and Milestones
+title: Measurable Goals and Clear Victories
 date: 2020-04-05
-description: Without Vision, The People Parish.
-weight: 10
+weight: 100
+draft: true
+description: >
+  There are two things that kill a promising software project quicker than anything: lack of a measured and achievable objective and ego.
+This document talks about fixing the first problem.
+references:
+  - The Lean Startup
+  - The Agile Methodology
-references[]: [The Lean Startup, The Agile Methodology, The Startup Owners Manual]
+  - The Startup Owners Manual
 ---

 {{< youtube id="bQxqIKTO2Ck" autoplay="true" >}}